royerlab/in-silico-fate-mapping/README.md

 This plugin does not depend on a specific file format, the only requirement is using a `Track` layer from napari.

 Despite this, we ship a reader and writer interface.
-It supports `.csv` files with the following reader `TrackID, t, (z), y, x`, `z` is optional.
+It supports `.csv` files with the following reader `track_id, t, (z), y, x`, `z` is optional.
-Such that each tracklet has a unique `TrackID` and it's composed of a sequence o time and spatial coordinates.
+Such that each tracklet has a unique `track_id` and it's composed of a sequence o time and spatial coordinates.

 This is extremely similar to how napari store tracks, more information can be found [here](https://napari.org/stable/howtos/layers/tracks.html).